 We’ll also have a three hour boat trip from Lanyu Island back to Taitung via a daily passenger ferry service to and from the island.
 They use a large, stable ship that can hold 250 passengers.

-At Alishan we’ll have a short, ten-minute, drive in a small 4-wheel drive van owned and driven by the proprietor of the guest house that we will stay at.
+Near Alishan we’ll have a short, ten-minute, drive in a small 4-wheel drive van owned and driven by the proprietor of the guest house that we will stay at.
 This vehicle is small but perfectly acceptable for a journey as short as the one we will go on.

 While the endemic fauna of this fascinating island is certainly the key attraction for many visiting birders they’re far from the entire picture.
-Other of the island’s diverse avian delights that we revelled in included Fairy Pitta – a bird as beautiful in life as its name suggests; the uncomfortably rare, but increasing (for now at least) Black-faced Spoonbill; no less than seven, often incredibly confiding, Malayan Night Herons; a remarkable 29 species of shorebird including such east Asian delights as Sharp-tailed Sandpiper, Great Knot and Oriental Pratincole.
-And then there was the Ryukyu Scops Owl and the massive flocks of egrets and Eastern Yellow Wagtails on enchanting Lanyu Island, the prolonged looks at our first Yellow Bittern, the inquisitive Golden Parrotbills, nesting Oriental Pratincoles or the exceptional performances from several Island Thrushes… So many highlights – and these are just a selection of the ornithological ones.
+Other of the island’s diverse avian delights that we revelled in included the uncomfortably rare, but increasing, Black-faced Spoonbill; some incredibly confiding, Malayan Night Herons and a remarkable 30 species of shorebird.
+And then there was the Chinese Crested Tern, undoubtedly the rarest species of the entire tour (& a new species for Yenhui); the Ryukyu Scops Owl and the massive flocks of egrets on enchanting Lanyu Island and the prolonged looks at several Yellow Bitterns.
+So many highlights – and these are just a selection of the ornithological ones…

 - Paul Holt